How to Make Stickers with a Cricut to Sell

 Alternatively, you can resize them all to fit on one page, like I did.

-SVG designs work as well, but you will need to change the setting when you upload it to Cricut Design Space.
+SVG designs work as well, but you must change the setting when you upload them to Cricut Design Space.

 Make sure to change the operation from “cut” to “print then cut – standard.”